bilke/Craft-Docs/source/diving-in/fields/types/number.rst

 Number
 ======

-The number fieldtype adds a field for entering a number.
+The Number Field Type adds a field for entering a number.

 The field allows you to set the minimum and maximum values, and how many decimal points will be output in templates.